 Interestingly, the first study conducted on CBD oil use in pets was conducted in 2017 by Cornell University, where the researchers administered CBD oil to dogs with osteoarthritis two times daily (7).

 In the said study, the consumption of hemp-derived CBD oil was associated with relief from conditions such as joint pain, anxiety, phobia, digestive problems, inflammation, and itching.

 The authors concluded that CBD oil contributed to increased relief and activeness in dogs, which went hand in hand with anecdotal reports of CBD oil’s benefits for dogs.
-The majority of the aforementioned symptoms are also considered the side-effects of cancer.
+The majority of the aforementioned symptoms are also considered the side effects of cancer.

-On top of that, CBD has been shown to stimulate or fix the loss of appetite and relieve inflammation by signaling the endocannabinoid system, which helps in the maintenance of a dog’s natural balance within their bodies.
+On top of that, CBD has been shown to stimulate or fix the loss of appetite and relieve inflammation by signaling the endocannabinoid system, which helps in the maintenance of a dog’s natural balance within the bodies.

 What Kills Cancer in Dogs?
 Should You Use CBD or THC?